 At this point you have a choice.
-You can keep doing the same old tired and ineffective workouts and get the exact same frustrating results you have been getting, or you can try something new.
+You can keep doing the same old, tired, and ineffective workouts and get the exact same frustrating results, or you can try something new.

 Look, things out there are not going to change.
 You are still going to be getting new workouts, diets and systems pitched to you all day, every day.

 You will continue to hear the same song and dance marketing.

 But you know as well as I do, you cant keep doing the same things and expect different results.